|UPDATED: June 29, 2021

 accessible on foot only.
 It may be bypassed in your vehicle from the

-east by taking the access road along the railroad tracks and driving
+east by taking the access road along the railroad tracks and then by driving

 through the Mojave River wash and under the railroad tressel.